dshworan/Symbic/README.md

 npx expo start --web     ...to run in localhost (browser)

+npx expo start
-npx expo start    ...to run on the phone app ...
+npx expo start --clear
+    ...to run on the phone app ...
 Fast refresh/live reload/Metro bundler logs/Console logs in the terminal/pressing a, r, m, d, etc. to reload/debug